 Where further or follow-up advice is required following the provision of the original response, this will be charged at an hourly rate (depending on the seniority of the officers involved).
 A cost estimate can be provided before the work is carried out.
 Further or follow-up advice will only be provided for requests received in writing within 3 months of the date of the original written response.
 After this date, a new pre-application enquiry will be required.

 All pre-application advice is based on the information you provide, and is given without prejudice to the formal consideration of any subsequent planning application, which would include a statutory consultation process being carried out.
 For this reason this we cannot offer any guarantees about the outcome of a planning application when providing advice.

 All requests for advice are potentially subject to disclosure in response to Freedom of Information or Environmental Information Regulations requests.
 Confidentiality cannot therefore be guaranteed when using the service.

-On 2 January 2014, the Environment Agency (EA) launched a charged-for pre-application planning advice service in England.
+The Environment Agency (EA) has a charged-for pre-application planning advice service in England.
 The service is available to developers that need detailed technical advice about an application for planning permission or a development consent order.
 Developers can still obtain free advice from the EA on less detailed issues about a proposed development or change of use for a specific plot of land.
 The EA charges £84 per hour for the service and has published standard terms and conditions for the service.
 More information is available on the EA website.